Ovarian cancer is the growth of cancer cells in the ovaries. The ovaries make eggs for reproduction and female hormones.

 Personal history of

-endometrial cancerCertain gene mutations, including BRCA1, BRCA2Postmenopausal hormone replacement therapyPolycystic ovary syndrome or obesityEndometriosis
+endometrial cancerCertain gene mutations, including BRCA1 or BRCA2Postmenopausal hormone replacement therapyPolycystic ovary syndrome

-Use of birth control pills for more than five years appears to decrease the risk of getting ovarian cancer.
+Use of birth control pills for more than 5 years appears to decrease the risk of getting ovarian cancer.

 Many ovarian tumors grow to be very large without showing symptoms.
 Symptoms often only appear in the later stages.
 These tumors can also be hard to find during a physical exam.
-As a result, about 70% of patients are found with advanced disease.
+As a result, the majority of tumors are found with advanced disease.

 Symptoms include: Abdominal discomfort and/or pain